johncoenen/100-days-of-code/log.md

 ## Sat./Sun., February 10/11, 2018

 **Today's Progress**:
-  -Bootstrap continued
+ - Bootstrap continued
-    * Jumbotron
+    - Jumbotron
-    * Buttons
+    - Buttons
   - Tooks some notes on Networking
   - Looked at little more bash shell scripting(loops specifically)
   - Need to learn more about grep as well